Nucleation feedback can drive establishment and maintenance of biased microtubule polarity in neurites: Results

-We also study the distribution of polarity behavior in this longer domain.
-Since these simulations span 5 days, we extract the individual MEO polarity at the end of each day and aggregate the data in Figure~\ref{fig:full_trunk}b for the 100 runs.
+We also study the distribution of polarity behavior in this longer domain at the end of the 5-day simulations in Figure~\ref{fig:full_trunk}b.
 Similar to the single nucleation case, we find that the neither mechanism case has a tight, unimodal distribution around 50\% MEO polarity.
-However, the checkpoint-only mechanism case in Figure~\ref{fig:full_trunk}b now shows an even more spread-out distribution compared to that in Figure~\ref{fig:singlenucloc}b, appearing largely uniform, in part due to the longer simulation time.
-The feedback-only and both mechanisms simulations are again very similar and result in primarily bimodal distributions, but now there are a few simulations resulting in non-biased polarity in each distribution.
+However, the checkpoint-only mechanism case in Figure~\ref{fig:full_trunk}b now shows an approximately uniform distribution compared to the bimodal distribution observed in Figure~\ref{fig:singlenucloc}b.
+Extending simulations of the checkpoint-only case to 15 days did not alter this distribution (results not shown).
+This indicates that, in the longer domain, the checkpoint mechanism is insufficient to generate biased polarity on these timescales.
+The feedback-only and both mechanisms simulations are again very similar to the shorter domain and result in primarily bimodal distributions, but now there are a few simulations resulting in non-biased polarity in each distribution.

-Notably, while most of the results here are similar to those obtained with one nucleation site, the timescale to achieve fully-biased polarity and the polarity trajectories through time differ significantly.
+Notably, while most of the results here, excluding the checkpoint mechanism, are similar to those obtained with one nucleation site, the timescale to achieve fully-biased polarity and the polarity trajectories through time differ significantly.
 Figure~\ref{fig:full_trunk}c shows that many simulations of the feedback-only and both mechanisms scenarios result in biased polarity by 24 hours.
 This is a much longer time scale compared to Figure~\ref{fig:singlenucloc}c, where the mechanisms that include nucleation feedback result in biased polarity in 2-3 hours.
-These results indicate that the domain length, the number of MTs, and the number of nucleation locations influence the timescales on which the models reach biased polarity.
+These results suggest that the domain length and the number of nucleation locations influence the timescale on which the model achieves biased polarity, but we expect that this emergent polarized MT organization is consistent even when varying nucleation site numbers.